 Aortic valve calcification may be an early sign that you have heart disease, even if you don't have any other heart disease symptoms.

 Calcification and stenosis generally affects people older than age 65.
 When it occurs in younger people, it's often caused by:

 - A heart defect that's present at birth

 Aortic valve sclerosis — thickening and stiffness of the valve and mild aortic calcification — usually doesn't cause significant heart problems, but requires regular checkups to make sure your condition isn't worsening.
 If the valve becomes severely narrowed (stenotic), aortic valve replacement surgery may be necessary.

-- Nishimura RA, et al. 2014 AHA/ACC guideline for the management of patients with valvular heart disease: Executive Summary: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
+- Nishimura RA, et al. 2017 AHA/ACC focused update of the 2014 AHA/ACC guideline for the management of patients with valvular heart disease: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 Circulation.
-2014;24:217.
+In press.
+Accessed May 8, 2017.

 - AskMayoExpert.
 Aortic valve stenosis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.